Should I Use a Button or a Link?

 Related concept: `aria-checked` and `aria-selected`

-The aria-pressed state is similar to the aria-checked and aria-selected states.
+state is similar to the aria-checked

-The Button WAI-ARIA Widget
+The Button

 The ARIA Authoring Practices Guide (APG) is a useful for resource for learning about accessibility semantics and keyboard interfaces.
 It has several examples of commonly used widgets.
 It also includes resources on common practices.